A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 10

-However, the spectacular view of the cathedral from Stephansplatz is just the beginning.
+The spectacular view of the cathedral from Stephansplatz is just the beginning, though.

 This architectural marvel has more to offer, and you’ll learn about them through my list of seven things to do in Saint Stephen’s Cathedral.